sharismlab/social-brain-framework/README.markdown

       /config
       /db
       /docs
+      /lib
+        /crawler
+        /storer
         /miners
-      /connectors
-        /twitter
-        /weibo
-        /rss
-        etc.
       /vocab

 *  **apps** contains all what you need to create awesome web-based applications
 *  **config** is where you have to change your API keys and DB info
 *  **docs** are the things you need to read to understand what it is all about
-*  **miners** contains the part where you take some data and turn it into sth meaningful
+*  **lib** contains the part where you take some data and turn it into sth meaningful
-*  **connectors** are services that knows how to connect and query different web applications
 *  **vocab** contains semantic OWL syntax files for Social Brain Framework vocabulary